-NOTE: All reagent areas may be read between 1-2 minutes for differentiating a positive sample from a negative sample.
+NOTE: Read reagent results between 1-2 minutes for differentiating a positive sample from a negative sample.
 Changes in colour after 2 minutes are of no diagnostic value.

-For best results, performance of reagent strips should be confirmed by comparing with known negative and positive specimens or controls.
+For best results, confirm the performance of reagent strips by comparing with known negative and positive specimens or controls.
 This procedure is recommended after use of every 25 urine strips and for each change in urine strip containers and lot.
 User/labs should establish their own goals for performance standards.

-On principle, diagnosis or therapy should not be based on one test result alone but should be established in the context of all other medical findings.
+On principle, Use multiple results for diagnosis or therapy, in the context of all other medical findings.
 Knowledge of the effects of drugs or their metabolites upon the individual tests is not yet complete.
-In doubtful cases, it is therefore advisable to repeat the test after discontinuing a particular drug.
-Large amounts of ascorbic acid in the urine can produce artificially low to false-negative results for blood and nitrites.
+In doubtful cases, it is, therefore, advisable to repeat any testing after discontinuing a particular drug.
+Large amounts of ascorbic acid in the urine can produce artificially low to false-negative results when testing for blood and nitrites.

 Store at temperatures between 2 C to 30 C avoiding humidity, direct sunlight, or heat.
 Store only in the original bottle.
 Do not remove desiccants.
-Do not remove a strip from the bottle until immediately before it is to be used for testing.
-Replace cap immediately and tightly after removing reagent strip.
-Unused strips that remain in the original capped container should be used within 3 months.
+Do not remove a strip from the bottle until immediately before its use.
+Replace cap quickly and tightly after removing reagent strip.
+After opening use any remaining test strips within three months.
 Do not use reagent strips after the expiry date printed on the label.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More